Smart City project in Santander to monitor Parking Free Slots

 375 Waspmotes were deployed in different locations within the city of Santander, measuring magnetic field to detect whether a parking spot is free.
 Magnetic field sensor is connected to Waspmote through the Smart Parking Sensor Board.

 These sensors detect the variation of the magnetic field generated by a car parked on it.
 To do that, the sensor is buried under the surface of the road inside a waterproof casing.
 The hole is closed using a specific material and it is barely detectable at a glance.

 Fig. 2.- Real installation in the city of Santander

 The information is sent periodically to the repeaters and then to the Meshlium, which stores the data and updates the information available for citizens.
-There are a series of panels located within the city of Santander to indicate the number of free parking slots.
+There are a series of panels located within the city of Santander to indicate the number of free parking spots.
 This information is updated every 5 minutes to allow the citizens to find a free parking spot in the shortest time.

-As a result of this project, environmental parameters can be monitored for further study as well as citizens can also know free parking slots within Santander’s city center.
+As a result of this project, environmental parameters can be monitored for further study as well as citizens can also know free parking spots within Santander’s city center.
 Furthermore, SmartSantander project is a large-scale network for experimentation that allows researchers from all over the world to test different algorithms in a real environment.

 To explain this large project in detail we have written another 2 articles:

 - If you want to know more details about environmental sensors, please visit this article.

 - General overview of the project can be found in this article.